 Liquid graffiti removers can be purchased specifically for masonry, signs, and metal surfaces.
 There are also graffiti removers that have more general purposes, such as Tagaway, and the more powerful Taginator.

-Masonry graffiti removers are designed to help in the removal of graffiti from concrete, stone, and brick surfaces.
+Masonry graffiti removers are designed to help in the removal of graffiti from concrete surfaces, stone surfaces, and brick surfaces.
 Masonry is a porous surface that requires deep cleaning chemicals to remove soaked-in spray paint.

 Metal graffiti removers are great for removing spray paint not only from sheet metal, but also for playgrounds and park objects.

 Instructions for removing graffiti

 For most types of graffiti removal, start by liberally applying a graffiti-removing liquid thinner to the affected area, either by using a garden sprayer or with a paint brush.
 Test a small area to ensure that the remover does not react negatively to the space you’re working with.

 Allow 5-20 minutes for the graffiti remover to breakdown the spray paint in the graffiti, longer in cold weather.